The MacDonells of Glengarry

 The seat of Glengarry shifted to Invergarry castle built upon the “living rock”.
 The raven’s rock is a fitting symbol of Glengarry who had to battle neighboring clans and even kinsmen to maintain their lands.
 Donald mac Angus of Glengarry battled his own kinsmen of Knoydart who raided Glengarry lands in 1610.
 Rather than retaliate, Donald appealed to the King’s Privy Council to judge between him and his Knoydart kin.
 The Council awarded Donald the royal charter to all of Knoydart.
 Glengarry then fell victim to raids upon the recently acquired Knoydart lands by Clanranald, but Donald found a peaceful solution without appeal to the crown.
 King James VI, newly crowned King of England as well as Scotland, had little time to bask in the newfound loyalty of his formerly rebellious Highlanders.
 The Protestant reformation became a civil war in England and Scotland that tragically brought Fire & Sword on Glengarry.

-See the lands of Glengarry in the Armadale video
+See Glengarry in the Clan Donald Journey to Armadale video

 In 1661 Alexander 13th Chief of Keppoch was as unlucky as his number.
 Alexander was raised by his uncle Sir James of Sleat and sent to the continent for his education.
 He returned with very continental ideas of the chief being above his “subjects”.
 He was not a popular chief.
 On September 5th, 1663 a group of men fell upon Alexander and murdered him in his sleep.
 The Keppoch bard Iain Lom was outraged at the lack of Keppoch enthusiasm for revenge.
 He took his case for revenge before Glengarry, but found the same apathy.
 He presented his case before Sir James of Sleat who wisely sought and obtained the Privy Council’s commission to apprehend the nine murderers.
 Two had fled the country, but the other seven were slain when they resisted arrest.
 Iain Lom cut off their heads and washed them in a spring which became known as “Tobair nan Ceann” (Well of the Heads).